18 Best Waterfalls in Connecticut

 1. Enders Falls, Granby

-The best way to enjoy Enders Falls is from its summit.
-Located in Enders State Forest near Granby, this captivating phenomenon consists of five separate waterfalls.
-Its beauty is otherworldly and utterly entrancing.
+The best way to enjoy Enders Falls is from its summit, which is located in Enders State Forest near Granby, just south of the Massachusetts border.
+This captivating phenomenon consists of five separate waterfalls, and its beauty is otherworldly and entrancing.

 One of the state's best waterfall hikes leads visitors from the first set of falls, a six-foot-tall cascade of whooshing loveliness, and past the next three gentle plunges.
 It ends at one of the most impressive waterfalls in Connecticut.